 1 Policy Statement

-To meet the enterprise business objectives and ensure acceptable use of its information systems and networks, XXX shall adopt and follow well-defined and time-tested plans and procedures, and follow guidelines to exercise judgement regarding use of organizational resources.
+To meet the enterprise business objectives and ensure acceptable use of its information systems and networks, XXX shall adopt and follow well-defined and time-tested plans and procedures, and follow guidelines to exercise judgment regarding the use of organizational resources.
 XXX is deploying IT-enabled services at various internal divisions for managing its business activities.
 Presently XXX depends on the following IT-enabled processes for managing its business activities:

-- E-tendering / E-Publishing;
+- E-tendering / E-Publishing

-- Financial Accounting Package (FAP);
+- Financial Accounting Package (FAP)

-- Procurement Monitoring System (PMS);
+- Procurement Monitoring System (PMS)